MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/test-your-universal-sensor-driver.md

 - **The sensor diagnostic tool**

-    If you simply want to monitor data retrieval, event handling, report intervals etc., then install this tool on Sharks Cove to monitor these sensor values.
+    If you simply want to monitor data retrieval, event handling, report intervals etc., then install this tool on development board to monitor these sensor values.
 The sensor diagnostic tool ships with the Windows driver kit (WDK) and can be found in the following folder: *&lt;Kit root&gt;\\Tools\\&lt;architecture&gt;\\sensordiagnostictool.exe*.

     For example, if your driver development computer is an x64-based machine, and you installed the WDK to the default location, then you will find the sensor diagnostic tool in the following folder: